-Welcome Spring Tulips in Darning Patterns designed by Marylyn H. Doyle and stitched by EGA Vice President Marnie Graley.
+Welcome Spring Tulips in Darning Patterns designed by Marylyn H. Doyle, member of our Dayton Chapter, and stitched by former EGA Vice President Marnie Graley, member of our Tri-Area Needle Arts Chapter.
 This design is currently available for EGA members as a Petite Project.
 Petite Projects is a collection of over 60 beautiful projects in a wide-range of techniques made available as a benefit to EGA members.
 Get access to Petite Projects by becoming an EGA member today.
 Join here!

 This post was originally published on April 29, 2020 and was updated on March 23, 2022 with some new selections showcasing flowers.